 - Lily of the Valley

 If you've thrown up your hands and given up the idea of planting anything under a pine tree, your best option is probably using mulch in your field or lawn.
-Or, you can simply encircle the no-growth-zone with an edging material and let the pine straw serve as your mulch.
+Alternatively, you can simply encircle the no-growth-zone with an edging material and let the pine straw serve as your mulch.
 Extend the bed to the drip line of the tree to minimize yard cleanup.
 Landscape rock works fine, too, but it doesn't blend with the pine needles as well as mulch does, so you'll have to rake them up more often.